 Any Canadian knows that winter is the WORST for our skin.
 Without copious lathering of cream we get scaly, alligator dry skin.
 My hands are constantly feeling dry, especially since I wash my hands multiple times a day in clinic.
 Children’s skin is no different.
 Babies in particular, especially premature babies, have fragile skin that makes them very vulnerable to having dry skin.
 Eczema is actually a skin disease in which inflammation causes the skin to be dry, crust, crack, and ooze.
 Its surprisingly common, and can affect up to 1 in 5 children.

-In my medical practice I often get patients asking what caused the dry skin.
-The truth is that the cause of eczema is not completely understood, but genetics is likely to play a role.
+The cause of eczema is not completely understood, but genetics is likely to play a role.
 70% of children with dry skin have a family history of asthma or seasonal allergies.
 The other factor is the climate – winter and cold, dry climates are likely to trigger eczema flares.
 Emotional stress, overheating of the skin in the bath and shower, sweating, exposure to soaps, detergents, and fragrances can all play a role in Eczema flares.

 Eczema is a problem of dry skin that can lead to itchy, scaly red skin and usually presents at a young age.
 The hallmark of eczema is dryness and itchiness.